 Gas Strut 20" and 135lb, For RV, Automotive, and Agricultural Uses (2 Or 4 Pack)

-- Same Day Shipping if ordered by 2pm est
+- Same Day Shipping if ordered by 11am est

-- Extended length – 15.7”
+- Extended length – 19.7”

-- Compressed Length – 9.4”
+- Compressed Length – 11.8”

 - Stroke length – 8”

-- Rod dia. – 6 mm
+- Rod dia. – 8 mm

 - Body dia. – 18.5 mm

-- LBS. – 28
+- LBS. – 135

 - Does not contain mounting hardware

-You must have another person to assist you, so that the liftgate, hood, trunk and or lid (application) is held open as the gas spring is being replaced.
+You must have another person to assist you so that the liftgate, hood, trunk and or lid (application) is held open as the gas spring is being replaced.
 If the application has 2 gas springs, one gas spring does not have enough output force to hold open the application.
 Therefore, to avoid injury and damage, a second person is required.

 *Do not attempt to replace the gas spring, if you do not have someone to help you and/or you are not qualified to do so. *

 To remove the existing gas spring: Have someone hold open the application.
-Using a small screw driver with a flat blade lift the retaining clip slightly on the top of the ball socket and then pull the gas spring off the ball stud (see sketch).
+Using a small screwdriver with a flat blade, lift the retaining clip slightly on the top of the ball socket and then pull the gas spring off the ball stud (see sketch).
 Be sure to have another person hold the hood or trunk in the open position so that it will not fall and cause damage to the vehicle or individual.
 Repeat this step on the other end.
-Do not remove the clip from the socket, it could fly off and cause injury or damage.
+Do not remove the clip from the socket; it could fly off and cause injury or damage.
 Just lift it enough so that the socket will come off the ball stud.
 Compare this gas spring to the replacement gas spring.
 Again: the part numbers must be the same!

 The replacement gas spring can now be pushed on to the ball studs, with a slight hand force applied at the ball socket.
 Do not use any tools.
 Do not apply any tools (vise grips, tape, pliers, etc.) to the exposed black rod.
 Be sure to mount the gas spring in the same method as the original: do not switch ends in mounting.
-Mount the rod end first to the hood/ trunk, this allows the tube to be rotated into position for mounting to the vehicle frame if necessary.
+Mount the rod end first to the hood/ trunk; this allows the tube to be rotated into position for mounting to the vehicle frame if necessary.
 Once the replacement gas spring is mounted, do not remove except for replacement.
 Cycle the hood or trunk slowly to verify proper functioning.